phpbb/documentation/development/extensions/tutorial_notifications.rst

     */
    public function get_type()
    {
        return 'vendor.extension.notification.type.sample';
    }

 notification_option
 -------------------
-This function defines 2 language strings for the notification to show up in the :abbr:`UCP (User Control Panel)`.
+This variable defines 2 language strings for the notification to show up in the :abbr:`UCP (User Control Panel)`.
 |br| The ``group`` is for the category under which the the notification type will show up.
 |br| The ``lang`` is for the actual notification type.